sirnewton01/anon-ssh/README.md

 interoperability of protocols and tools.
 A space capsule is a combination of systems that work together.

+**This is in very early stages and probably shouldn't be used in production yet.**

 This is a convention built on top of the common Secure SHell (SSH) Protocol.
 SSH Capsules have these capabilities.